 Increase Your Home Security

-Make sure that your house is as safe as possible, installing an alarm, and if you have the possibility to get a good guard dog than this would be a good measure against any criminal.
+Make sure that your house is as safe as possible, installing an alarm, and if you have the possibility to get a good guard dog then this would be a good measure against any criminal.
 There are two ways to approach security if you live in a house, either illuminate the entire house during the night and have small fences this way anybody can be easily spotted or by building a tall fence.
 The problem with tall fences is that it is a dead giveaway, and most criminals will have no problem finding a blind spot where to access your property.

 You may be in a situation that you are not 100% confident in the security of your home and property.
 In cases like this, you may want to create a decoy or honey pot that you don’t mind if an invader steals.
-This might be “hidden” in your closet, sock drawer, or someplace that it is accessible but not too obvious as carer criminals will probably know that it is just a decoy.
-If the word has gotten around that you have silver than it is a good idea to stash your silver in different places, and not in just one place.
+This might be “hidden” in your closet, sock drawer, or someplace that is accessible but not too obvious as carer criminals will probably know that it is just a decoy.
+If the word has gotten around that you have silver then it is a good idea to stash your silver in different places, and not in just one place.

-Silver is very conductive of heat and electricity and if your silver is not 99.99% silver and has other metals in it than it will corrode.
+Silver is very conductive of heat and electricity and if your silver is not 99.99% silver and has other metals in it then it will corrode.
 Also if your silver is not pure try to keep them in a dry environment as it could oxidize due to the other metals in it.
 Silver tends to tarnish due to silver sulfide, this will cause black spots or even discoloration of the silver.
 Usually, this tends to happen once the silver starts a chemical reaction with the silver sulfate, and usually, it is due to improper storing conditions.